Are you experiencing the symptoms of rectal pain, anal fissures, hemorrhoids, or constipation?

-One French study showed that one third of women had hemorrhoids or anal fissures after childbirth.
-One to ten million people in North American suffers from hemorrhoids.
+One French study showed that one-third of women had hemorrhoids or anal fissures after childbirth.
+One to ten million people in North America suffers from hemorrhoids.
 Both of these conditions are common in both men and women.
 These conditions are often related to constipation and diarrhea.
 Constipation has been related to chronic tension in the pelvic muscles in adults and recently in a study at the Mayo Clinic in refractory constipation in children.

 The colon and rectum are structures that operate together in the activity of the evacuation of stool.
 Normal, non constipative bowel function involves the reflex relaxation of the external anal sphincters the pelvic floor muscles (along with sufficient tone in the colon) to allow the reflex of the sense of urgency with the filling of the rectum for fecal matter in the bowel to pass through the anal canal.
 Chronic tension in the bowel and pelvic floor triggered by anxiety can commonly result in constipation.

 It is understood by many of researchers that the anal fissure is what is called an ‘ischemic ulcer’.
 Ischemia is a condition in which there is a significant reduction in blood flow to an area.
 The current understanding about anal fissures is that because there is elevated tension, the blood flow in the anal sphincter is reduced, thereby impairing the tissue.
 It becomes fragile and vulnerable to injury from a hard bowel movement or from the pressure of bearing down during defecation.